BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 {{< figure src="CleanShot%202024-05-28%20at%2013.11.58.png" title="OpenBSD email of installation responses" >}}

+Once OpenBSD has been installed it is fairly important to make sure that you add a new user for yourself.
+You should add this user to the `wheel` group so that you can `su` to root.
+You should also make sure to set `PermitRootLogin` to `no` in the SSH daemon configuration.
+Ideally you would also generate an SSH key for your new user, add it to the authorized keys and then disable password-based access via SSH by setting `PasswordAuthentication` to `no` and `PubkeyAuthentication` to `yes` in your SSH daemon configuration.

 ## USB Ethernet Adapter

 One small drawback to using a Raspberry Pi was that it only had a single Ethernet port.
 In order to